Biology and Biotechnology

 BB 3010/BCB 3010: Simulation in Biology

-Students taking this course must have a solid background in a biological area they would like to simulate, at about the depth provided by a BB 3000 level class.
+Students taking this course should have background in a biological area they would like to simulate, at about the depth provided by a BB 2000 or 3000 level class.
 No programming experience is assumed.

 BB 3050: Cancer Biology